House Bill No. 5

 RENOVATE MAIN HALL AUDITORIUM,

 (5)(4) The following money is appropriated to the department of transportation in the indicated amount for the purpose of

 Construction Projects, Statewide $1,415,000 Highways State Special Revenue

+NEW SECTION.
 Section 5.
 Transfer of funds.
 The department of fish, wildlife, and parks is authorized to transfer money appropriated in [sections 1 through 4] among fund types.

+NEW SECTION.
 Section 6.
 Planning and design.
 The department of administration may proceed with the planning and design of capital projects prior to the receipt of other funding sources.
 The department may use interaccount loans in accordance with 17-2-107 to pay planning and design costs incurred before the receipt of other funding sources.

+NEW SECTION.
 Section 7.
 Capital projects -- contingent funds.
 If a capital project is financed, in whole or in part, with appropriations contingent upon the receipt of other funding sources, the department of administration may not let the projects for bid until the agency has submitted a financial plan for approval by the director of the department of administration.
 A financial plan may not be approved by the director if:

 (1) the level of funding provided under the financial plan deviates substantially from the funding level provided in [sections 1 through 4] for that project; or

 (2) the scope of the project is substantially altered or revised from the preliminary plans presented for that project in the 1998-99 long-range building program presented to the 55th legislature.